 Even though diffusion models enable amortized inference with fixed simulation budgets, many scientific domains face severe constraints where generating even thousands of high-fidelity simulations remains infeasible \citep{Ohana2024-well}.
 In fields such as fluid dynamics, producing a high-fidelity pair $(\thetab, \yobs)$ can take multiple days, rendering simulation-based training hardly feasible.
 Our review highlights a critical infrastructure gap: most SBI papers still evaluate exclusively on low-dimensional benchmarks, and applications to high-dimensional parameters remain rare.
 The field would benefit enormously from expanded benchmark suites with controllable dimensionality regimes and simulation budgets.

 \paragraph{Model misspecification} Diffusion models offer unique flexibility through score composition and guidance, which may be leveraged to mitigate the effects of model misspecification.
-This is especially relevant in real-world applications, which invariably involve some form of misspecification, making the ``Sim2Real'' problem hard \citep{schmitt2023detecting}.
-Recent work explores robust inference through generalized Bayesian approaches \citep{gao2023generalized}, unsupervised domain adaptation \citep{elsemuller2025does}, iterative refinement for misspecified priors \citep{barco2025tackling}, or leverage of scarce ground-truth measurements to correct for misspecification in flow matching \citep{ruhlmann2025flow}.
+This is highly pertinent in real-world applications, which invariably involve some form of misspecification, exposing the underlying ``Sim2Real'' problem \citep{schmitt2023detecting}.
+Recent work explores robust inference through generalized Bayesian approaches \citep{gao2023generalized}, unsupervised domain adaptation \citep{elsemuller2025does}, iterative refinement for misspecified priors \citep{barco2025tackling}, or leverages (scarce) ground-truth measurements to correct for misspecification in flow matching \citep{ruhlmann2025flow}.
 Yet, diffusion models remain largely unexplored in the context of misspecified models \citep{kelly2025simulation}.
-Can we design objectives that explicitly trade off fidelity to the (potentially misspecified) simulator against empirical data fit?
-How should we combine scores from multiple competing models to achieve robust inference?
+Can we design objectives that explicitly interpolate between proper and generalized Bayesian inference \citep{bharti2026amortised}?
+How should we combine scores from multiple competing models to achieve better predictive performance?
 These questions connect to broader themes in Bayesian model averaging and ensemble methods but require rethinking in the SBI context.